sthinius87/HL-gaps-pub/docs/installation_dev.rst

 This step requires a `sphinx` installation.
 If not available on the system, install the development environment which contains the necessary packages (`pip install -r requirements/dev.txt`). make sure to activate the environment.
+Since we have a linux package, build it under linux.
+Build the documentation under Windos will fail due to the usage of links to tho notebooks.

 .. code-block:: console